-An infotainment platform is provided to the passenger in the CITY eTAXI.
+An infotainment platform is provided to the passenger in the ACM CITY.
 With this, he can look at the current route, get more detailed information about sights along the route or surf the Internet.

 On the vehicle, displays can be installed based on EPD technology.
 With this technology, information and advertising content can be displayed saving lots of energy because energy is only consumed when the shown content changes.
 Through communication of all vehicles via geopositioning, both regional and global content can be shown on the displays.

 The focus of remoso GmbH in the ACM project is the networking of all the individual technologies of the respective project partners into an intelligent overall system in the vehicle, across all involved persons, vehicles and entities.